 Climate and Oceans Support Program in the Pacific (COSPPac) Bulletin

-The Intertropical Convergence Zone (ITCZ) was active along it's normal position.
-The South Pacific Convergence Zone (SPCZ) was active and shifted to the southwest of normal.
+The Intertropical Convergence Zone (ITCZ) was active and shifted north, while the South Pacific Convergence Zone (SPCZ) was shifted to the southwest.

-For April to June 2021, the dynamical models (as well as SCOPIC) agree on above normal rainfall for Palau, FSM, Marshall Islands, southern and Momase Regions of PNG, New Caledonia, Vanuatu, Fiji, Tonga, Niue, southern Cook Islands and southern French Polynesia.
-The models also agree on below normal rainfall for Nauru, Kiribati, Tuvalu, Tokelau, northern Cook Islands and central and northern French Polynesia.
+For June to August 2021, the dynamical models (as well as SCOPIC) agree on above normal rainfall for the Highlands and, Southern regions of PNG, New Caledonia, Vanuatu, Fiji, Tonga, Niue and southern Cook Islands.
+The models also agree on below normal rainfall for Rotuma, Kiribati (in southern hemisphere), Tuvalu, northern Cook Islands, the northern half of French Polynesia, and Pitcairn Island.